acsicuib/FogServicePlacement-ILPvsCN/README.md

 These are the implementations of two service placement algorithms for fog computing in python 2.7.
 One is an ILP-based algorithm and the second one is based on the use of complex networks and graph partitions.
 For more details, please, read the article in XXXTBDXXXX

+This repository only contains the files that generates and solve the placement of the services into the fog devices.
+This is stored in JSON files.
+For the execution of the simulation, it is necessary to install the the YAFS simulator (https://github.com/acsicuib/YAFS) and this installation already includes an example with our allocation results including those JSON files in https://github.com/acsicuib/YAFS/tree/master/src/examples/PartitionILPPlacement.
+To execute the simulation it is necessary to execute in that folder the command "python main.py"

 This program is released under the GPLv3 License.

 **Please consider to cite this work as**: